Warging and Skinchanging Unravelled

 Quoted directly from Francis of Assisi – Wikipedia

 The story of the terrifying hungry wolf, Francis of Assisi’s journey to find the creature, and the pact the saint makes with the townsfolk set him up as a Last Hero figure.
 His special rapport with birds also appears significant in respect of ravens and dragons.
 It would not surprise me if GRRM was inspired by this Saint and his special rapport with animals.
 The concept of the “hungry wolf” that needs to be placated could be intrinsic to the story behind the white walkers of asoiaf.

-Tales of witches and wizards possessed of the power to direct their souls into plants and animals abound in folklore.
+Tales of witches and wizards with power to direct their souls into plants and animals abound in folklore.
 In cultures with a belief in soul-dualism, the idea centres on an external soul that can be deposited and kept hidden in a suitable animal.
 Man and beast thus form a bond, their welfare dependent on each other and it was thought that when the animal died, so did the sorcerer.
 Bears, stallions, eagles, elk and boars were the preferred choice of powerful wizards, who could give them orders, including commanding them to kill an enemy.

 During the time of the Inquisition, witches were accused of collaborating with familiar animals given to them by the devil.
-It was believed that the witch and animal operated as a team and that familiar animals could even be sent to do her bidding.
+It was believed the witch and animal operated as a team and that familiar animals could even be sent to do her bidding.
 Black cats were a favourite vessel as were dogs, toads and other small animals.
 Modern Wiccan religion conceptualizes the familiar in terms of a familiar spirit, rather than a demon spirit, one that perpetually reincarnates to return to children of subsequent generations.

 In the narrative, it quickly becomes clear that Bran and his siblings form a special relationship with their direwolves, sharing a bond that is distinctly supernatural.
 Irrespective of whether they choose to inhabit their animals, the direwolves become familiar animals to the children.
 An examination of relevant passages reveals that the familiar initiates contact with its human counterpart through singing.
 Consider Bran, Dany and Jon and their experience with their respective animals: